wzrzt/learnPy/README.md

 # learnPy
-My practice
-It's never too old to learn!
+It's never too old to learn! \n
 Start at 25, and regret nothing at 50.